-Before Broadband Communities, Steve lectured full-time at Columbia University's Graduate School of Journalism, where he taught science, business and computer-assisted reporting - or ‘data journalism’ as it’s commonly called today.
+Before Broadband Communities, Steve taught full-time at Columbia University's Graduate School of Journalism, where he taught science, business and computer-assisted reporting - or ‘data journalism’ as it’s commonly called today.

 Render's CEO, Sam Pratt, recently sat down with Steve to talk about how data is moving the broadband industry forward.